WGBA-TV: News operation

 On April 7, 2012, WGBA upgraded its local newscasts to 16:9 widescreen standard definition.
 It became the last station in the market to convert to full high-definition operations on January 23, 2016, with the unveiling of a new chyron-heavy "virtual" set, the first major change to the station's newsroom and set since the station began carrying newscasts in 1996 and the newsroom and anchor sets were split off in the early 2000s via an opaque partition.
 The station began to use the default Scripps graphics package/news music package in October 2016.

 In October 2014, the station added Wisconsin Tonight, a pre-prime time newsmagazine to nights without Packers team programming which features news rundowns, feature segments and various NBC affiliate service reports, along with some shared content from WTMJ, which also carried their own edition of Wisconsin Tonight; this averted a situation where Inside Edition, which was moved to an earlier timeslot, might only air up to two of their five programs a week on the station in the fall and early winter.
-That show moved to WBAY in the fall of 2015.
+That show moved to WBAY in the fall of 2015; it has aired on WLUK since fall 2023.
 Starting with the 2016 Summer Olympics, the station launched Scripps' national programs The List and Right This Minute in the 4 p.m. timeslot.
 In June 2017, Wisconsin Tonight was retitled The Now Wisconsin, in line with Scripps' branding for their feature-heavy local newscast format which WTMJ also took up; the Wisconsin Tonight title remained in use for a Saturday night advertorial program, presumably to prevent trademark dilution where another state station can claim the title for their program; it has intermittently aired since September 2017.

 On June 15, 2020, WGBA began producing a 9 p.m. newscast for WACY entitled My News at 9, the first time WLUK-TV's 9 p.m. news has had competition; the latter half hour is filled with a same-night replay of NBC26 Tonight, the station's local version of Scripps' national program The Now (it is unknown if WGBA's Packers Television Network programming will repeat in the fall in that timeslot).